nio-blocks/signal_list_splitter/README.md

 Output
 ---------
-Same list of signals as input.
+One list of one signal, unmodified, per signal in input list.